 Building Local Community Capacity & Knowledge Sharing

-This component is focused on supporting two small or medium sized communities per year to effectively respond to youth homelessness.
-The program supports communities to assess local needs and identify the resources they need to develop plans to prevent, reduce and end youth homelessness.
+This component is focused on supporting two small or medium sized communities per year to develop strategic plans to prevent, reduce and end youth homelessness.
 It will provide local communities with resources that encourage community exchanges, training, link them with other communities and resources and the sharing of promising practices locally and nationally.
 Lessons learned each year will be combined with program partners’ existing experience to equip a growing network of communities with templates, tools and resources for community action to end youth homelessness.